CNES/shareloc/docs/source/developer.rst

 =================
 :ref:`Install` procedure is followed.

-The detailed development install method is described in `Makefile`
+The detailed development install method is described in the `Makefile`

 Particularly, it uses the following pip editable install: